pchlada/judo-near-me/usa/judo-clubs-san-jose.md

 <div class="club-description-container">
   <div class="club-description" itemprop="description">
-Kogi Dojo is a premier judo training center located in 697 Quinn Ave, San Jose, CA 95112.
+Kogi Dojo is a premier traditional judo dojo located in 697 Quinn Ave, San Jose, CA 95112.
 With a rating of 5.0 stars based on 12 reviews, it is highly regarded in the local martial arts community.
-Kogi Dojo offers comprehensive judo programs focused on ground fighting and self-defense skills for all skill levels, from beginners to advanced practitioners.
+Kogi Dojo offers comprehensive judo programs focused on belt ranking system and ground fighting for all skill levels, from beginners to advanced practitioners.
   </div>
 </div>